ces_grasslands_research

 Partnership Internships

 CES strives to collaborate with other organizations to provide a wide range of internships across a wide range of disciplines.
-In the past, CES has collaborated with Echo Hill Outdoor School, Horn Point Laboratories, Chesapeake Bay Foundation, ShoreRivers, Sultana Projects, Chesapeake Bay Maritime Museum, Eastern Shore Land Conservancy, National Aquarium, and Friends of Eastern Neck
+In the past, CES has collaborated with Echo Hill Outdoor School, Horn Point Laboratories, Chesapeake Bay Foundation, ShoreRivers, Sultana Projects, Chesapeake Bay Maritime Museum, Eastern Shore Land Conservancy, National Aquarium, and Friends of Eastern Neck.

-External Partnership Internships for Summer 2024 include:
+External Partnership Internships for Spring 2025 include:

 • ShoreRivers